 Locating the fixed plant in the centre of the site and below ground level;

-Any fixed processing plant shall be set back at least 500 m from the site boundaries;
+Any processing plant shall be set back at least 500 m from the site boundaries;

 Only operating mobile and the central processing plants with the use of water dust suppression (either sprays or high pressure fogging system) fixed to the plant or located beside the plant;

-All mobile processing plant will be located within the quarry floor and set back at least 500 m from the eastern site boundary and 250 m from all other site boundaries;

 Maintaining, establishing and enhancing shelter belt plants around the site boundaries;

-All trucks leaving the site that contain sands and fine material that are dusty shall be covered.
+All trucks leaving the site that predominantly contain sands and fine material that are dusty shall be covered.
 For all other trucks, measures shall be taken such as covering or spraying loads with water, to effectively control windblown dust from vehicles when in transit;

-Regularly applying dust suppression measures such as applying reject material water to unsealed haul and access roads during any conditions when dust is likely to be discharged from them (i.e. dry and windy conditions);
+Regularly applying dust suppression measures such as applying reject material or water to unsealed haul and access roads during any conditions when dust is likely to be discharged from them (i.e. dry and windy conditions);

 Undertaking routine site inspections of visible dust emissions throughout each day of operation, and logging findings and any mitigation actions electronically;

-The use of pea gravel, reject gravel, or pit run gravel and dust suppressants on exposed surfaces, including internal unsealed roads and loader working areas, and additional use of suppressants (water or chemical dust suppressants as necessary to comply with ambient dust monitoring triggers c11) and avoid visible dust plumes extending beyond the site boundary);
+The use of pea gravel, reject gravel, or pit run gravel and dust suppressants on exposed surfaces, including internal unsealed roads and loader working areas, and additional use of suppressants (water or chemical dust suppressants as necessary to comply with ambient dust monitoring triggers in condition 11) and avoid visible dust plumes extending beyond the site boundary);

 Taking wind direction and speed into account in planning and carrying out work so as to minimise the risk of dust dispersion towards any residential dwellings that are within 250 m of the area where works are planned (e.g. stripping of overburden);